Robert Rubin on Whether the U.S. Should Want China to Prosper

 Q&A with Bob Davis and Robert E. Rubin

-Drawing from his extensive experience during the Clinton administration, including working closely with Chinese Premier Zhu Rongji during the Asian Financial Crisis and WTO negotiations, Bob reflects on the evolution of U.S.-China economic relations.
-He pushes back against critics of engagement, arguing that China's economic rise was driven more by its work ethic and innovation than unfair practices.
-Looking ahead, Bob expresses concern about the current trajectory of U.S.-China relations and emphasizes the importance of maintaining dialogue, even through informal "Track Two" exchanges.
-While he sees the potential for conflict as "almost inconceivable" given the devastating consequences, he acknowledges that serious observers worry about this possibility – underlining the urgency of finding a more constructive path forward.
+Drawing from his extensive experience during the Clinton administration, including working closely with Chinese Premier Zhu Rongji during the Asian Financial Crisis and WTO negotiations, Rubin reflects on the evolution of U.S.-China economic relations.
+He pushes back against critics of engagement.
+Looking ahead, Rubin expresses concern about the current trajectory of U.S.-China relations and emphasizes the importance of maintaining dialogue, even through informal ""Track Two"" exchanges.
+While he sees the potential for conflict as ""almost inconceivable"" given the devastating consequences, he acknowledges that serious observers worry about this possibility – underlining the urgency of finding a more constructive path forward."

 Previous